EASL Congress 2025 – Alcohol Related Harm Sessions

 Advancing Public Health Through WHO’s Best Buys: Lessons, Challenges, and the Urgent Case for an Alcohol Alliance

-Dr Catherine Paradis
+Catherine Paradis

 Technical Officer for Alcohol, Special Initiative on NCDs and Innovation, WHO Regional Office for Europe